samplchallenges/SAMPL7/host_guest/GDCC_and_guests/README.md

 ## Challenge timing details (preliminary)

 The SAMPL7 GDCC challenge is now finalized (as of May 25, 2019) with the details as given below.
-Additional files will be added to this repository in the near future, but predictions can begin immediately.
-Data collection is expected to be completed within three months, which means the challenge will likely close (with experimental data released) by the end of summer or early fall 2019.
+The challenge submission deadline is Nov.
+1, 2019.

 ## Proposed challenge for SAMPL7: A Coulombic Challenge